kerry-he/qics/docs/source/examples/qrep/renyi.rst

     \Psi_\alpha(X, Y) = \text{tr}[ X^\alpha Y^{1-\alpha} ],

-see :class:`~qics.cones.TrRenyiEntr`.
+see :class:`~qics.cones.QuasiEntr`.
 We can check the same identity by minimizing the trace function :math:`\Psi_\alpha` instead of directly minimizing the Renyi entropy by using nearly the same code.